unit8co/darts/docs/userguide/covariates.md

 Temporal attributes are powerful because they are known in advance and can help models capture trends and / or seasonal patterns of the `target` series.
-Static attributes are powerful when working with multiple `targets`.
+Static attributes are powerful when working with multiple `targets` (either multiple `TimeSeries`, or multivariate series containing multiple dimensions each).
 The time independent information can help models identify the nature/environment of the underlying series and improve forecasts across different `targets`.

 In this guide we'll focus on past and future covariates.
 Here's a simple rule-of-thumb to know if your series are **past** or **future covariates**: